Investigating Membership Inference Attacks under Data Dependencies: Related Work

 \section{Related Work}

-Aside from the examples by Shokri et al.~\cite{shokri2016membership}, Yeom et al.~\cite{yeom2017privacy}, and Jayaraman and Evans~\cite{jayaraman_evaluating_2019} that we have explored in detail throughout the paper, there are other notable works in this space that we would be remiss to omit.
+Chatzikokolakis et al.~\cite{Chatzikokolakis_2020} provide a similar theoretical bound for the case of pure differential privacy.
+However, since DP-SGD uses the moments' accountant, which gives approximate DP, our bound is more useful in practice.
+We remark that the goal of this paper is not to be competitive with state-of-the-art attacks in MIA~\cite{jayaraman2020revisiting, song2021systematic,sablayrolles2019white, long2020pragmatic, watson_21, Ye_21, carlini2022membership}.
+Instead, we show the amplification effect of data dependencies on existing, well-known attacks by Shokri et al.~\cite{shokri2016membership} and Yeom et al.~\cite{yeom2017privacy}.
+Showing that a single MIA breaks the upper bound for a single attack is enough to prove our point.

+There have been several works that investigate the performance of MIAs under different assumptions.
 Nasr et al.~\cite{nasr_comprehensive_2018} provide a comprehensive privacy analysis of MIAs under several white-box conditions and design an inference attack that targets vulnerabilities in the stochastic gradient descent algorithm.
 Recent work by Jagielski et al.~\cite{jagielski2020auditing} improves MIA success by developing a novel data poisoning attack.
-Nasr et al.~\cite{nasr2021adversary} show experimentally that the strong adversary (see Alg.~\ref{alg:nasr}) can reach the theoretical DP upper-bounds.
-These works show that the risks of MIAs are greater than previously thought, although their evaluations are limited to IID training data.
+Nasr et al.~\cite{nasr2021adversary} show experimentally that the strong adversary (see Alg.~\ref{alg:nasr}) can reach the theoretical DP upper bounds.
+These works all show stronger attack success than previously reported.
+However, they achieve this performance by giving the adversary increased (often unrealistic) capabilities while only considering the case of IID data.
+We instead focus on the weaker black box model of attacker capabilities and vary the data distribution (to be more realistic) to strengthen the attacks.